carpentries-incubator/ml4bio-workshop/_episodes/01-introduction.md

 > ## Conceptual Questions
 >
-> What is the benefit of machine learning?
+> What is the benefit of machine learning in this situation?
 >
 > What are we trying to predict?
 >
 > What features do we have for those predictions?
 >
-> What classifier did we use and why did we decide to use that one?
+> What classifier did we use, and why did we decide to use that one?
 {: .challenge}

 Let’s say you want to buy a house.
 You follow the market for a few years.
 During those years you visit 20 different homes.
 Every time you visit a house, you write down all the information you learned about the house.